mkPuzon/AURA/README.md

 - Identified keywords and their definitions
 - Relationships between papers and terms

+## Current Statistics
+For scraping 200 most recent papers:
+- AVG 19s per paper metadata/pdf download | 3 second of enforced wait time
+- AVG 37m for 200 papers | 10 minutes of enforced wait time
+Using a local instance of Gemma3:12b for keyword and definition extraction:
+- AVG def extraction rate: 82.84% | Range = (73.17, 85.17)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.